EoRImaging/FHD/dictionary.md

   -*Dependency*: instrument_config/<instrument>_cable_length.txt <br />
   -*Turn off/on*: 0/1 <br />
   -*Default*: 1 <br />
 **cal_amp_degree_fit**: the order of the polynomial fit over the whole band to create calibration solutions for the amplitude of the gain.
-Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc.
+Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc. <br />
   -*Dependency*: calibration_polyfit must be on for the polynomial fitting to occur. <br />
   -*Turn off/on*: undefined/defined <br />
   -*Default*: 2 <br />
 **cal_mode_fit**: Determines whether calibration will fit for reflection in cables (see following three entries).
 This will be set if
 	`cal_cable_reflection_correct` or `cal_cable_reflection_fit` is set. <br />
   -*Obsolete* - use `cal_cable_reflection_correct` or `cal_cable_reflection_mode_fit` instead. <br />
 **cal_phase_degree_fit**: the order of the polynomial fit over the whole band to create calibration solutions for the phase of the gain.
-Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc.
+Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc. <br />
   -*Dependency*: calibration_polyfit must be on for the polynomial fitting to occur. <br />
   -*Turn off/on*: undefined/defined <br />
   -*Default*: 1 <br />